 of the financial reach of the vast majority of patients, although Pfizer is currently offering a

-patient assistance program for uninsured or underinsured patients which may help a greater number
+patient assistance program for uninsured or underinsured patients which may help a greater number of

-of patients have access to the drug.
+patients have access to the drug.
 The high cost

 associated with this new drug is not unique, either.
+The

-6-month course of treatment.
+treatment.
 Even considering

 planned patient assistance programs, it is clear that these new, innovative genomic-based targeted

-therapies will come at a significant cost, making accessibility to the general population limited
+therapies will come at a significant cost, making accessibility to the general population limited at

-at best.
-While these therapies surely represent
+best.
+While these therapies surely represent advances in

 1. FDA news release.
 FDA Approves Xalkori with companion diagnostic for a type of